Design Research Methodology / Primary Data

 Secondary Data

-- data gathered and recorded by someone else prior to and for a purpose other than the current project
+- data gathered and recorded by someone else prior to and for a

 - involves less cost, time and effort